cea-hpc/modules/doc/source/modulefile.rst

 **is-loaded** [modulefile...]

- The **is-loaded** command returns a true value if any of the listed *modulefiles* has been loaded.
+ The **is-loaded** command returns a true value if any of the listed *modulefiles* has been loaded or if any *modulefile* is loaded in case no argument is provided.
 If a list contains more than one *modulefile*, then each member acts as a boolean OR operation.
 If an argument for **is-loaded** is a directory and any *modulefile* from the directory has been loaded **is-loaded** would return a true value.

-**is-saved** collection...
+**is-saved** [collection...]

- The **is-saved** command returns a true value if any of the listed *collections* exists.
+ The **is-saved** command returns a true value if any of the listed *collections* exists or if any *collection* exists in case no argument is provided.
 If a list contains more than one *collection*, then each member acts as a boolean OR operation.

  If **MODULES_COLLECTION_TARGET** is set, a suffix equivalent to the value of this variable is appended to the passed *collection* name.
+In case no *collection* argument is provided, a true value will only be returned if a collection matching currently set target exists.

 **is-used** directory...